pooyavahidi/examples/ai/gradient_descent.md

 Further reading on [Slope and Tangent Line](../math/derivatives.md#slope-and-tangent-line).

 ### 4. Update the Parameters:
+Once we have calculated all gradients for every parameter ($w$ and $b$), we then apply them to update the parameters **simultaneously.** This means that all weights and biases are **updated together in a single step**.
+This update happens only after gradients for every parameter have been computed.

-Then we simultaneously (at the same time) update the parameters $w$ and $b$ in the opposite direction of the gradient (to descent down the hill) by a small step size $r$.
+We update the parameters $w$ and $b$ in the opposite direction of the gradient (to descent down the hill) by a small step size $r$ (learning rate).

 $$w_{\text{new}} = w_{\text{current}} - \alpha \frac{\partial J(w,b)}{\partial w}$$
 $$b_{\text{new}} = b_{\text{current}} - \alpha \frac{\partial J(w,b)}{\partial b}$$